daglar510/UAV_flight_dynamics_simulator/README.md

   - **psi (deg): Yaw angle**: The Euler angle representing rotation around the inertial z-axis (yaw).
 Calculated by integrating the kinematic equation involving body angular rates (q, r) and Euler angles (phi, theta).

   - **Roll input (deg)**: The commanded roll control surface deflection (aileron) or equivalent input signal.
-This is an input to the simulation, defined by the user's pulse configuration.
+This is an input to the simulation, defined by the user\'s pulse configuration.

   - **Pitch input (deg)**: The commanded pitch control surface deflection (elevator) or equivalent input signal.
-This is an input to the simulation, defined by the user's pulse configuration.
+This is an input to the simulation, defined by the user\'s pulse configuration.

   - **Yaw input (deg)**: The commanded yaw control surface deflection (rudder) or equivalent input signal.
-This is an input to the simulation, defined by the user's pulse configuration.
+This is an input to the simulation, defined by the user\'s pulse configuration.

   - **Throttle (0-1)**: The commanded throttle setting (0 for idle, 1 for max thrust).
-This is an input to the simulation, defined by the user's pulse configuration.
+This is an input to the simulation, defined by the user\'s pulse configuration.

-  - **Alpha (deg): AoA**: Angle of Attack, the angle between the body's x-axis and the velocity vector in the body's x-z plane.
+  - **Alpha (deg): AoA**: Angle of Attack, the angle between the body\'s x-axis and the velocity vector in the body\'s x-z plane.
 Calculated from body-axis velocities: α = arctan2(w, u).

-  - **Beta (deg): Sideslip**: The angle between the velocity vector and the body's x-axis in the body's x-y plane.
+  - **Beta (deg): Sideslip**: The angle between the velocity vector and the body\'s x-axis in the body\'s x-y plane.
 Calculated from body-axis velocities and airspeed: β = arcsin(v / Airspeed).

   - **Airspeed (m/s)**: The magnitude of the velocity vector in the body frame.
 Calculated as the square root of the sum of the squares of the body-axis velocities: Airspeed = sqrt(u² + v² + w²).